SirCryptic/autoexif/README.md

 - **Cross-Platform**: Available as a standalone executable for Windows and a Python script for macOS and Linux.

 > **Note for Linux Users**
 > Currently, AutoExif offers full graphical interface (GUI) support only on Windows.
 For Linux, the tool is functional via the Python script, but lacks a polished GUI experience.
 A comprehensive GUI, matching the Windows version, is in active development and will be released soon, ensuring a consistent experience across all supported platforms.
-In the meantime, Linux users can utilize the script-based version or explore the CLI alternative [here](https://github.com/SirCryptic/autoexif/tree/master).
+In the meantime, Linux users can utilize the script-based version / explore the CLI alternative [here](https://github.com/SirCryptic/autoexif/tree/master).
 Stay tuned for updates!

 ## 🙌 Credits